 - Michael Ledwidge, American author who has co-authored with the best-selling author James Patterson

-- Francis Edward Ledwidge (1887-1917), Irish war poet from County Meath, known as the "poet of the blackbirds," killed in action at the Battle of Passchendaele; he is buried at the Artillery Wood Cemetery, near Boezinge, Belgium
+- Francis Edward Ledwidge (1887-1917), Irish war poet from County Meath, known as the "poet of the blackbirds," killed in action at the Battle of Passchendaele, buried at the Artillery Wood Cemetery, near Boezinge, Belgium

 - Joseph James "Jack" Ledwidge (1877-1953), Irish Gaelic footballer